 Faculty within the Department have played a prominent role in the evolution of the discipline of Emergency Medicine in Canada.
 Through the leadership of Dr. Gene Dagnone and Dr. David Walker throughout the 1970's and early 80's, Emergency Medicine in Canada was ultimately recognized as a new Royal College specialty.
 Additionally, the faculty play a major role within the School of Medicine at Queen's University in the support of the undergraduate and postgraduate medical education curriculums.
 This active role in the education of all health professionals, including the paramedic and nursing programs of the greater Kingston Region allows for a diversity of education that is well received.

 Many faculty within the Department hold major roles and responsibilities within the hospital and university as well as nationally and internationally.
-Some of the major positions within the department are the Departmental Head position, held by Dr. David Messenger, Assistant Head position, held by Dr. Heather Murray, the FRCP Residency Directorship held by Dr. Jaelyn Caudle, and finally the CCFP-EM Program Directorship held by Dr. Joseph Newbigging.
+Some of the major positions within the department are the Departmental Head position, held by Dr. David Messenger, Assistant Head position, held by Dr. Heather Murray, the FRCP Residency Directorship held by Dr. Erin Brennan, CCFP-EM Program Directorship held by Dr. Matt Stacey, and finally the Undergraduate Program Directorship held by Dr. Armita Rahmani.